hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Exit Criteria

-- Micro-MobileNet no longer requires a hand-written graph, weights, or descriptors.
+- The selected full-size MobileNet artifact no longer requires a hand-written graph, weights, or descriptor, and every Conv/depthwise instance matches a validated constrained mode.
+- Micro-MobileNet remains byte-exact and its 347,992-cycle native record remains the regression/performance attribution baseline.
 - Per-channel bias and scale match the reference.
 - Peak TCDM and firmware size are reported and enforced.
 - Existing hand-written model tests still pass.